 As a result, when you gain solid page rank on Google, you save on the advertising expenses and reduce your paid advertising on Google and social media.
 For anyone who has invested in pay-per-click advertising, you know the significant savings this brings.
 This is the power of a sound SEO process that adheres to best practices.

 Steady growth from the SEO long game.

 This Google Analytics graph shows the steady growth in traffic our website has experienced since mid-2016.
-First, let me point out that in the early going of your SEO process, Google Adwords and paid social media advertising are important tools to employ.
-As you can see from the chart, there are spikes of traffic during the times we increased our Adwords campaigns.
-We are a fan of paid ads, at key points in the marketing process.
+First, let me point out that in the early going of your SEO process, Google Adwords and paid social media advertising may be important tools to employ for your industry.
+As you can see from the chart below, there are spikes of traffic during the times we increased our ad campaigns.

 You will also note that by the Fall of 2017, our organic content had gained enough traction that we were able to stop spending large amounts of funds on our paid ads.
 Then, we were able to invest even more heavily in writing content.

 Pro Tip: The content we develop for ourselves (and that we develop for our clients, if they avail themselves of that service) serves two key purposes.
 One purpose is to write to generate general organic traffic.
 These pieces can be fun or editorial pieces that are loosely related to your industry.
 The other purpose is to write content that helps your potential customers.
 This content will generate targeted traffic that produces business leads.
 Together, these two kinds of content continue to increase our website traffic, return high Google page rank, and deliver new customers to our door.
 If you will apply all five steps of this SEO process, you can achieve similar results for your business.